ChrisAraneo/minecraft-player-counter-notifier/README.md

 ## Configuration file

-Before running the application fill the values in the `src/config.json` configuration file according to your needs (this file will be copied into `dist/config.json`` on script start).
+Before running the application fill the values in the `src/config.json` configuration file (this file will be copied into `dist/config.json`` on script start).

 ### Example `config.json`